Web-Page SEO Opportunities Your Competitors Are Not Doing

 Figure 3 – https://searchengineland.com/report-57-percent-traffic-now-smartphones-tablets-281150

-If you’re not optimising for mobile, you’re missing out.
+If you’re not optimizing for mobile, you’re missing out.

 That’s because Google also takes the quality of the mobile experience you deliver into account.